Celebration

 The Karen Kirchof Staff Award for Excellence in Mentoring Students in the Nicholas School of the Environment

 The Nicholas School of the Environment created the Karen Kirchof Award for Excellence in Mentoring Students to celebrate and honor exemplary mentoring that lies at the core of the school’s doctoral, professional, and undergraduate programs.
-The award is to recognize the considerable efforts of full time staff who consistently invest their time and attention in mentoring of students.
-The award is designed to allow students to identify full time staff who embody thoughtful, intentional, and inclusive mentoring and advising of students outside the classroom.
+The award recognizes the considerable efforts of full-time staff who consistently invest their time and attention in mentoring students.
+It is designed to allow students to identify full-time staff who embody thoughtful, intentional, and inclusive mentoring and advising of students outside the classroom.

-Nominations will be accepted from students currently enrolled in the doctoral, professional, or undergraduate programs, and can be from individuals or groups.
-Nominations should be in the form of a single page letter (pdf) sent to the Associate Dean of Diversity, Equity, and Inclusion (Nicolette Cagle, nicolette.cagle@duke.edu ).
-Nomination letters are due by April 1, 2023.
+Nominations will be accepted from students currently enrolled in the doctoral, professional, or undergraduate programs and can be from individuals or groups.
+Nominations should be in the form of a single-page letter (PDF) sent to the Assistant Dean of Diversity, Equity, and Inclusion.
+Nomination letters are due by April 8.
 Nominating letters should speak directly to the four award criteria below.
 Nomination letters will be reviewed by the AD of DEI and a subset of members of the Actionator committee.
-Announcement of the award will be at graduation.
+The announcement of the award will be at graduation.

 • Participates broadly in student engagement and programming, including clubs and social groups;